Volunteer

 We have been able to continue our work thanks in part to grants from these foundations.
 We could not help feed those in need without support from the community!

-Anyone who’d like to donate can send a check to Athens Food Rescue, P.O.
-Box 1143, Athens, Ohio 45701.
+Donations can be sent to Athens Food Rescue, PO Box 1143, Athens, Ohio, 45701.
+Gifts are tax-deductible.

 Why participate in food rescue?